Internet Connectivity Problems? Troubleshoot With These Tips

 Test Your Internet Speed

-If you’ve tested your computer and other devices and have established that your Wi-Fi is the source of your connectivity problems, then start by checking its speed.
-Your problem may not be the internet exactly but your Internet Service Provider (ISP).
+If you've tested your computer and other devices and established that your Wi-Fi is the source of your connectivity problems, start by checking its speed.
+Your problem may not be the internet exactly, but your Internet Service Provider (ISP).

-Test your connection on a website like Speedtest, and we recommend that you test both the Wi-Fi speed and the internet speed.
-First run the test using your Wi-Fi.
-Then plug your device into the router with an Ethernet cable to see how much the speed fluctuates.
+Test your connection on a website like Speedtest.
+We recommend that you test both the Wi-Fi and internet speeds.
+First, run the test using your Wi-Fi.
+Then, plug your device into the router with an Ethernet cable to see how much the speed fluctuates.

-There should be a little spike in speed when connected directly to your router, but if you notice that both cabled connections and the Wi-Fi runs slower than you’d like, then contact your ISP provider.
-They can run a diagnostic test to see if there is a problem on their end.
+When connected directly to your router, there should be a slight spike in speed, but if you notice that both cabled connections and Wi-Fi run slower than you'd like, contact your ISP provider.
+They can run a diagnostic test to determine whether there is a problem on their end.

 If, however, you experience optimal speeds while connected to your router, then you have a Wi-Fi connection issue.
 Keep reading for more ways to troubleshoot.